|

 few people opt to join.

-The second is an extended core group of about
+The second is a group of about 25 people,

-25 people, most of whom are interested in the Ganas philosophy.
+most of whom are interested in the Ganas philosophy.
+They do

-They do not share resources, are not necessarily committed to
+not share resources, are not necessarily committed to join any

-join any particular activity, or to exchange feedback, expose
+particular activity, or to exchange feedback, expose their own

-their own emotional reality, or accept anyone else's.
-However,
+emotional reality, or accept anyone else's.
+However, mostly

 The third consists of about 35 people many